nhejazi/vim_edc/README.md

 ## Contributions

-These are extremely opinionated and imperfect configuration files for Vim.
-If you would like to contribute to their improvement, a pull request would be very welcome.
+This Vim configuration is extremely opinionated and imperfect.
+If you would like to contribute to its improvement, a pull request would be very welcome.

 ---